 There’s a lot to take into account when considering which portable filtration and atmosphere management system is best suited to any given additive manufacturing (AM) process.

-It’s not just about the 3D print technology being employed for the process, for example, whether that’s fused filament fabrication (FFF), sometimes referred to as fused deposition modelling (FDM), or VAT polymerization (VP), the system also needs to be tailored to the materials being worked.
+It’s not just about the 3D print technology being employed for the process, for example, whether that’s fused filament fabrication (FFF), sometimes referred to as fused deposition modeling (FDM), or VAT polymerization (VP), the system also needs to be tailored to the materials being worked.

-Fortunately, help is at hand because BOFA engineers have lots of experience working with the 3D print industry to design systems that deliver effective performance matched to the type, volume, size, shape, and velocity of particles and gases to be filtered.
+Fortunately, help is at hand, because BOFA engineers have lots of experience working with the 3D print industry to design systems that deliver effective performance, matched to the type, volume, size, shape, and velocity of particles and gases to be filtered.

 Determining the nature of emissions from materials being worked requires reference to Safety Data Sheets, which will list potential hazards for the workplace environment.
 BOFA will use this information, together with its own airflow analysis, control parameters and knowledge of each additive manufacturing process to define the optimal filtration technology.

 This knowledge is critical for 3D print operators because without appropriate and tailored filtration, there is a risk to product quality through the build-up of residue on critical parts, and environmental health strategies may also be impacted.
-It is therefore critically important that the precise make-up of emissions is fully understood.
+It is therefore critically important that the precise makeup of emissions is fully understood.

-BOFA inhouse scientific resources can help determine:
+BOFA in-house scientific resources can help determine:

 • the volume and size of particles

 • gas composition (using gas chromatography – gas spectrometry)